qgis/QGIS-Documentation/docs/user_manual/expressions/functions_list.rst

-   "fullextent_maxy", "Maximum y value from full canvas extent (including all layers)" "fullextent_minx", "Minimum x value from full canvas extent (including all layers)" "fullextent_miny", "Minimum y value from full canvas extent (including all layers)" "geometry |328|", "The geometry of the current feature being evaluated" "geometry_part_count", "The number of parts in rendered feature's geometry" "geometry_part_num", "The current geometry part number for feature being rendered" "geometry_point_count", "The number of points in the rendered geometry's part"
+   "fullextent_maxy", "Maximum y value from full canvas extent (including all layers)" "fullextent_minx", "Minimum x value from full canvas extent (including all layers)" "fullextent_miny", "Minimum y value from full canvas extent (including all layers)" "geometry", "The geometry of the current feature being evaluated" "geometry_part_count", "The number of parts in rendered feature's geometry" "geometry_part_num", "The current geometry part number for feature being rendered" "geometry_point_count", "The number of points in the rendered geometry's part"